PaulBeuk/beuk-filelist-to-template-converter/README.md

 # beuk-filelist-to-template-converter
-convert file listing (recursive) to template with FreeMarker
+convert file listing (recursive) to template with FreeMarker and handlebars